 Pointe Gaspard m.
-2741 is a fine peak belonging to the well known chain of Aiguilles Rouges, lying nearby the French side of Mont Blanc Massif and divided from this latter by the Arve Valley.
+2741 is a peak belonging to the well known chain of Aiguilles Rouges, lying in front of the French side of Mont Blanc Massif and divided from this latter by the Arve Valley.
 The highest point of the chain is the Aiguille du Belvédère m.
 2965.
-As well as the other summits belonging to the group Pointe Gaspard is built in a gneiss of good quality and lies in an awesome position, just a balcony in front of the Aiguilles de Chamonix, Grandes Jorasses and Mont Blanc main summit.
-The view is quite magnificent.
+As well as the other summits belonging to the group, Pointe Gaspard is built in a gneiss of good quality and lies in an awesome position, just a balcony in front of the Aiguilles de Chamonix, Grandes Jorasses and Mont Blanc main summit.
+The view is magnificent!
 The gneiss of Aiguilles Rouges is less rough than the Mont Blanc granite, but it’s rich of sharp holds: the climbing way is very pleasant and technical.
-When the unsettled weather precludes the ascents in Mont Blanc group, on contrary often it's possible to climb on Pointe Gaspard as well as on other summits inthe same group.
+When the unsettled weather precludes the ascents in Mont Blanc group, on the contrary it's often possible to climb on Pointe Gaspard as well as on other summits in the same group.

 The starting point is the town of Chamonix-Mont Blanc m.
 1087.
 The main road access to Chamonix Mont Blanc are: